Mindful-AI-Assistants/DiamondValuationPrediction/README.md

 diamonds
 ```

-###  Visualization of the linear correlation coefficient and separation of the dataset, for better KNN implementation.
+###  Visualization of the linear Correlation Coefficient and SSeparation of the Dataset, for better KNN Implementation.

 Below is the number of missing values per column